taltzfoni/Detecting-iRBD-at-Home-Using-a-Lower-Back-Wearable-Sensor/README.md

 ## How to Run

-Run the full pipeline from preprocessing to model training:
+Run the full pipeline from preprocessing to model training.

-TBD

 ---